 Credit card rewards go beyond just cashback and secondary benefits.
 When you sign up for a new credit card you’ll often receive a lump sum cash payment or a sweet point incentive for hitting a spend amount in a specific timeframe.
 This only amps up the value that this new credit card can provide you.

 Travel cards often offer the best welcome bonuses.
 Before you apply for this new card, make sure that you’ll be able to easily hit that spending amount in order to snag that bonus.
 Also, make sure that the rewards you’ll get from that card on an ongoing basis will be worth the annual fee if there is one attached to that card.

-The bonus on the Chase Sapphire Preferred Card is $750 when you redeem points for cash through Chase Ultimate rewards.
+The bonus on the Chase Sapphire Preferred Card is at an all-time high of $1,250 right now when you redeem points for cash through Chase Ultimate rewards.
 You snag that welcome bonus when you spend $4,000 in the first 3 months.
 That’s pretty incredible for a card that has an annual fee of $95.